BMGQ: A Bottom-up Method for Generating Complex Multi-hop Reasoning Questions from Semi-structured Data

 \subsection{Node Information Construction}

-Once the structured database has been established, the next step is to construct an informative contextual environment for a given seed entity.
+Once the structured database has been established, the next step is to construct an informative contextual environment for a given \textbf{seed entity}\footnote{The target answer of the constructed question.} .
 This process aims to identify high-quality candidate entities and their corresponding evidence passages, which serve as the foundation for multi-hop evidence chain construction.

-The key challenge arises from the fact that a single Wikipedia page may contain hundreds or even thousands of outbound links, many of which correspond to generic terms, abstract concepts, or weakly related references.
+The key challenge arises from the fact that a single webpage may contain hundreds or even thousands of outbound links, many of which correspond to generic terms, abstract concepts, or weakly related references.
 Blindly expanding all such links leads to \textbf{semantic drift} \cite{yuan2024alleviating}\cite{zhang2019addressing} — a phenomenon where the reasoning path gradually loses topical or contextual relevance, resulting in misleading or meaningless connections.
 To mitigate this issue, we introduce a multi-stage pipeline that integrates preprocessing, entity recognition, and evidence alignment.
 An annotated example illustrating the prevalence of irrelevant or weakly connected links in raw Wikipedia pages is provided in Appendix A.